 Unsurprisingly, the 5GB that comes with free iCloud accounts is not enough for average iPhone users.
 You’ll run out of storage even faster if you own multiple iOS devices.

-Even though you can purchase additional storage from Apple, there are ways to get more space from your iCloud account without spending a fortune.
-In this guide, we’ll go through five easy tips to free up iCloud storage space.
+Even though you can purchase additional storage from Apple, there are ways to free up space in your iCloud account without spending a fortune.

 Why You Should Free Up iCloud Storage

 iCloud backup is great only if you don’t exceed the 5GB limit.
 Without enough storage, your device won’t be able to back up to iCloud.
-This is critical if you lose or break your phone, then you can restore your data to a new iPhone.

 One way to free up iCloud storage is to choose what to back up to iCloud.
 The Photos app takes up a lot of space in iCloud.
-So if you have a lot of photos, you can use other alternative cloud storage services to back up your photos and keep them safe.

 How to Free Up iCloud Storage

-Here’re all the iCloud storage tips you’ll learn in this guide.
+Here are all the iCloud storage tips you’ll learn in this guide.

 Click the links above to jump to a specific section, or continue scrolling to learn how to free up iCloud storage.